dlotterman/metal_code_snippets/documentation_stage/networking/metal_hyperscaler_interconnection/README.md

 To connect Metal to a geographically diverse Hyperscaler on-ramp, a loop through a [Colocated Fabric](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/ports/Fabric-port-details.htm) connection or [Network Edge](https://docs.equinix.com/en-us/Content/Interconnection/NE/landing-pages/NE-landing-main.htm) device will be necessary.

-## Physical Dedicated Interconnection and Equinix Metal's lack of LACP on Interconnection
+## Physical Dedicated Interconnection and LACP

 Equinix Metal is capable of physically Interconnecting with other networks by hosting a physical cross-connect between Metal and a A-zide location, where that A-side side can essentially be anything that speaks `SMF-LC` with `802.1q`.